sascha-nabrotzky/sascha-nabrotzky/README.md

 # 👋 Hi, I’m @sascha-nabrotzky
 I taught myself to program in JavaScript and afterwards created some websites with the help of React, some of which I will continue to maintain.
 I also got to know **HTML5, SCSS, React Router, Helmet, Gatsby, GraphQL** - but there is still a lot to learn.
 To really get to the heart of websites, I took courses in **UI / UX design.**
-Before that I programmed websites purely in HTML/CSS3 and Joomla! came into use.
-No matter what I do, I always end up in the source code.

 ### I love to programming a website without losing sight of the design.